ARUGA0106/OSAF/docs/OSAF MODEL/conclusion.md

 ### Conclusion(s)

-The article “SSDLC is the King: Spotlight on How Secure Software Development Lifecycle Enhances Web Application Security” presents a comprehensive framework for integrating security into the software development lifecycle (SDLC).
+This knowadge-based documentation “Software Security Framework development model.
+(OSAF-Model)": Spotlight on How Secure Software Development Lifecycle Enhances Web Application Security” presents a comprehensive framework for integrating security into the software development lifecycle (SDLC).
 By emphasizing the significance of a Security Enhanced SDLC (SSDLC), it illustrates how adherence to established standards and frameworks—such as the OWASP Top 10, SANS Top 25, and WSTG—can significantly mitigate risks associated with web application vulnerabilities.

 ### Covered Aspects
 Throughout this article, we have explored: